jklymak/Phy426/docs/index.md

   - Lab Instructor: [Andrew MacRae](http://web.uvic.ca/~macrae/)
   - [macrae@uvic.ca](mailto:macrae@uvic.ca)

+## Course Description

+Introductory Fluid Mechanics with a focus on applied natural world problems, including hydraulic flow over a weir in a channel, surface wave dynamics, lift due to flow over an airfoil, and onset of instabilities that lead to turbulence.

-## Course Objectives ##
+## Course Objectives

-  - Learn the fundamental properties of fluids.
-  - Apply conservation laws to theoretical and practical problems
+-	Improved ability to linearize and simplify problems using scaling laws
-  - Apply (simple) numerical methods to fluid problems
-  - Gain experience with laboratory methods
-  - Gain experience in written and spoken presentation
+-	Better appreciation of exploring parameter space for complex phenomena
+-	Improved ability to create and analyse numerical simulations
+-	Practice demonstrating and explaining phenomena to classmates.

 ## Schedule